-We operate a large network of electric vehicle (EV) fast chargers in B.C.
+We operate a large network of electric vehicle (EV) chargers in B.C.
 As EV adoption grows in the province, our charging network must as well.
-By the end of 2025, we plan to have 325 fast chargers deployed across 145 sites.
+By the end of 2030, we plan to have 3,000 EV charging ports available across B.C.

 Our plans to expand the BC Hydro EV charging network are informed by the Government of B.C.'s EV network plan.
 Our role is to connect the province with public charging infrastructure and to support urban, en-route and rural travel.

-We also look at trends in EV ownership and usage of existing stations to help us identify where new sites or expansions to existing sites would be most beneficial.
+We also look at trends in EV ownership and usage of existing charging sites to help us identify where new sites or expansions to existing sites would be most beneficial.

 Our current sites and expansion plans

-You can also view our network map on BC Hydro EV mobile app, or other popular EV charging apps.
+You can also view our network map on the BC Hydro EV mobile app, or other popular EV charging apps and websites.

 Maps of our network expansion plans:

-- Current and upcoming stations map [PDF, 288 KB] – Displays current BC Hydro fast charging station sites as well as sites that have been confirmed for upcoming construction.
+- Current and upcoming stations map [PDF, 288 KB] – Displays current BC Hydro charging sites as well as sites that have been confirmed for upcoming construction.

-- 2025 fast charging network map by region [PDF, 304 KB] – Displays BC Hydro's planned number of station deployments by region at the end of 2025.
+- 2025 fast charging network map by region [PDF, 304 KB] – Displays BC Hydro's planned number of site deployments by region at the end of 2025.

-Here are the categories we use when planning new fast charging stations, and the characteristics of each.
+Here are the categories we use when planning new fast charging sites, and the characteristics of each.